Google PageSpeed Insights for Framer Sites (2026)

 Use simpler sections instead of multiple layered elements.

-For a deeper dive, check out The Ultimate Guide to Speed Optimisation for Framer Websites.
+For a deeper dive, check out The Ultimate Guide to Speed Optimization for Framer Websites.

 Written By